dkvz/mobile-navbar/README.md

 ```
 Not sure what they mean here.

+I removed all the preventDefault at some point.
+I don't think it's needed at all.

 ## Menu height
 The easiest is to use viewport units and set it to 100vh.